 During her MA, Anthea had begun to develop an interest in teaching and combined her studies with working in education at Camden Arts Centre.
 After graduating from the RCA, Anthea worked for four years as the Administrator of Chisenhale Gallery.
 During this time, she continued to teach as a visiting artist on BA courses at Staffordshire, Coventry, Norwich and Winchester.

-Anthea has continued to combine teaching with her own art practice and is currently focusing on the painting of portraiture, still life and landscape.
+Anthea has continued to combine teaching with her own painting practice and regularly exhibits portraiture, still life and landscape.

 Park Life: Stephens House and Gardens, London